kali-mane/A-simple-explanation-of-Neural-Networks/README.md

 say that the hyper-parameters are parameters which we specify externally and so they control the ultimate parameters (weights and bias)

 **Loss Function** - A loss function is used to measure the inconsistencies between the predicted value and the actual label of the input data.
+Loss function tells us how quantitatively bad our predictions are as compared to our actual labels/target labels.
 It is a non-negative value where the robustness of the model increases along with the decrease of the value of loss function.
 A commonly used loss function is cross entropy.
 There are other types of loss function as well like hinge loss etc.

 **Optimization Technique** - The optimization technique is designed to modify parameters in order to decrease the error/increase the accuracy in the next step ultimately maximizing the accuracy/minimizing the error.
 This is generally done using Gradient Descent algorithm.